NieneB/InternshipReport/index.md

   <p>*Source: https://commons.wikimedia.org/wiki/File:1832_Erie_Canal.jpg *</p>
 </figure>

-Complete mood board; see <a class="xref" href="#A11">appendix 11.</a>
+Complete mood board; see <a class="xref" href="#A11">appendix 11. </a>

-Custom fonts were explored to add to the feeling of a old map to the design.
+Custom fonts were explored to add to the feeling of an old map to the design.
 Old font was tried but made the names hard to read.
 So changed back to an easier to read font.
 Website used is www.fontsquirrel.com

 ### Front-end